Our StaffPastor Ralph Wm. Stahley

 On March 26, 1946 a special service was held at which the mortgage was burned.

 In March 1946, Mr. Edwin Thomas, was called as pastor.
-The church continued to grow in spirit in number.
+The church continued to grow in spirit and in number.
 Mr. Thomas was ordained in the church in June 29th, 1951.
 In April 1953, the Bethel Evangelical Congregational Church suggested that we join their denomination, but the congregation declined.
 Pastor Edwin Thomas, served as pastor from March 1946 until May 1958 at which time he submitted his resignation.
-Pastor and Mrs. Thomas went on to minister at a Church in Philadelphia, where they served until God called him home.
+Pastor and Mrs. Thomas went on to minister at a Church in Philadelphia, (now known as Liberty Evangelical Free Church) where they served until God called him home.

 In January 1959, Mr. Donald Nichols, a graduate of Philadelphia College of Bible was asked to speak for the month and was later appointed pastor of our church.
 Pastor Nichols served until October 1960.